 USIM has analyzed seven months of Inscape Automated Content Recognition (ACR) main screen TV viewing data.
 As more devices, apps, and connections are made to the main screen TV, we have found ACR data to be an ideal way to measure consumer’s changing viewing habits.
 Additionally, we can glean enough specific information to deep dive at the hyperlocal level.

-We have looked at the data of total viewing minuets on an average day from the main screen.
-This allows us to compare the viewing differences in days per month.
+We have looked at the data of total viewing minutes on an average day from the main screen, allowing us to compare the viewing differences in days per month.

 In our July 2020 study update, we addressed the following questions:

 - Did the changes to main screen TV viewing hold up as the initial COVID-19 wave receded in July?

 - Are the changes we see to main screen viewing patterns uniform across the top 10 US cities?

 - Which services and content that gained significantly in the immediate COVID-19 period, are subsequently losing viewing?